nv-morpheus/MRC/README.md

 ## Quickstart Guide

-To quickly learn about both the C++ and Python SRF APIs, including following along with various complexity examples, we recommend following the SRF Quickstart Repository located [here](/docs/quickstart/README.md).
+To quickly learn about both the C++ and Python MRC APIs, including following along with various complexity examples, we recommend following the MRC Quickstart Repository located [here](/docs/quickstart/README.md).
 This tutorial walks new users through topics like
-- Creating a simple SRF pipeline
+- Creating a simple MRC pipeline
-- Using a custom datatype between SRF nodes
+- Using a custom datatype between MRC nodes
 - Using Reactive-style operators inside nodes for complex functionality
 - Understand how threads and buffers can effect performance
 - Mixing C++ and Python, for example - defining compute nodes in C++ and calling them from Python

 ## Contributing
-To learn how to contribute to SRF, please read the [Contribution Guide](CONTRIBUTING.md).
+To learn how to contribute to MRC, please read the [Contribution Guide](CONTRIBUTING.md).

-SRF is licensed under the Apache v2.0 license.
+MRC is licensed under the Apache v2.0 license.
 All new source files including CMake and other build scripts should contain the Apache v2.0 license header.
 Any edits to existing source code should update the date range of the copyright to the current year.
 The format for the license header is:

 ```
 /*